JohnTelford/mkdocs/docs/markdown.md

 > Markdown-formatted text can be created on any device running any operating system

-> For any markup that is not covered by Markdown's syntax, HTML can be embedded in Markdown.
+> HTML can be embedded in Markdown.
 There's no need to preface it or delimit it to indicate that you're switching from Markdown to HTML

->
+> Material MkDocs has configuration options to support CCS and JavaScript.

 ---